 Often referred to by pianists as “the perfect piano,” the Steinway & Sons Model B is used in teaching studios and homes, as well as mid-sized music venues.
 The 760-pound piano is nearly 7-feet long and approximately 4.8-feet wide and is made of high-quality materials.

 In 1915, the Model B in an Ebony Satin finish sold for $1,100, according to the Steinway & Sons website.
-Today, the same model is valued at $27,446.
-Prices for the piano are projected to increase at a rate of 4 percent every year, which means this model will likely cost $47,527.59 in 2032.
+Today, the same model is valued at $109,000, according to Joshua Ross Pianos.

 An Average Sedan

 Having a car has been part of the American Dream since Henry Ford rolled out the first moving assembly line for mass production of an entire vehicle in 1913.
-The cost of an average car today is about $30,000, according to the Federal Trade Commission, which means back in the day it would’ve cost you $1,694.46 for a set of new wheels exactly 100 years ago in 1921.
+The cost of an average car today is about $30,000, according to the Federal Trade Commission, which means it would’ve cost you around $2,000 for the average set of new wheels exactly 100 years ago in 1921.

 The Sears Greenview Home

 According to the Sears archives, the Greenview home — a four-bedroom house ideal for “suburb or farm” — could be bought for just $443 to $1,462 between 1915 and 1920.
-Home prices today vary greatly depending on location, the size of home and the economic climate, among other factors.
-According to online real estate resource Zillow, the median price for a home in the U.S. is $217,300.
-Adjusted for inflation, the average median price of a home 100 years ago would’ve been a little over $12,000.
+According to Zillow, the median price for a home in the U.S. is $298,933.
+Adjusted for inflation, the average median price of a home 100 years ago would’ve been a little over $19,600.

 Classic Chanel Flap Bags